Farook College: Farook College township

 The township around the college is also called Farook College town.
 There are a few restaurants, bookstalls and cool bars mainly catering to the students of its colleges and schools.
 There are around five mosques and two temples in the campus.
 Private buses conduct dedicated trips to the college throughout the day.
 The nearest bigger town is called Ramanattukara Junction at a distance of three kilometres.
 Calicut city is 15 kilometres away.

+Munambam land issue

+Farook college management sold out land at Munambam which was registered as waqf property leading to fears of eviction and protests by Munambam residents.
+The issue became a major political controversy in Kerala.